sika7/universal-ad-engine/docs/template.md

 Templates are created with classes.

-Please implement `IUniversalAdTemplate` in this class.
+Please implement `Template` in this class.

 ## Syntax